 | Third-Party Tools | Users with API access | Limited data; these tools can no longer pull public like lists from others. |

-This table really puts it in perspective: the focus has shifted inward.
+The focus has shifted inward.
 The data you can access about your own audience is now your most powerful asset.

 Using X Analytics to See Your Own Post Likes